 Haoshen Zhong graduated from U.C.
-Hastings with a J.D. and is waiting for his California Bar license.
+Hastings with a J.D.
 Previously, he worked as a patent agent after graduating with a B.S. in chemistry from U.C.
 Berkeley.
 Haoshen enjoys connecting matters spanning multiple countries through U.S. tax laws that are subject to close and fast-reacting administrative oversight.

 Rufus v.
 Rhoades